-Welcome to the Wisconsin Rapids Amateur Radio Club!
+Welcome to the Wood County WI Amateur Radio Community!
 If you are interested in amateur (aka “ham”) radio or technical information as well as “how to’s” then this is the an area that you should check out.
-Information about area ham events, studying and testing as well as history of the club will be found here as well.
+Information about area ham events, studying and testing can be found here.

 If you are interested in putting your radio equipment and ability to work as a volunteer in the central Wisconsin area, then the Wood County Amateur Radio Emergency Services/Radio Amateur Civil Emergency Service may interest you.
 Inside you will find more information about what we do, when and how we do it, as well as how to get involved!
 Remember, volunteers don’t necessarily have the time, they just have the heart!